sarikasurampudi/oml/oml4py-adb/embd-python-rest/embd-python-rest.md

   ```
   <copy>
     curl -X POST --header 'Content-Type:application/json' \
     --header 'Accept:application/json' \
     -d '{"grant_type":"password", "username":"'yourusername'","password":"'yourpassword'"}'
     "OML service URL/omlusers/api/oauth2/v1/token"
   ```

 1. First, let's export the appropriate environmental variables.
-Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.
+Follow the flow of the notebook by scrolling to view the code, and copy and run each paragraph of the lab as appropriate in the OCI Cloud Shell, replacing the required information with yours.

   Scroll down to the beginning of Task 1.1.
   ![Export OML Cloud Service URL](images/1-1-export-oml-url-env-variable.png " ")